White SUV on a road near a body of water

 Many drivers put their cars in park before setting the emergency brake.
 That’s backwards.

-If you put the car in park and then release the brake pedal, the transmission holds the car in place.
-That increases the wear and tear on it.
-Engaging the emergency brake first is easier on the transmission.
+If you put the car in park and then release the brake pedal, you will often feel the car rock slightly before halting fully.
+That’s the gears in the transmission holding the car in place.
+However, over time, this increases the wear and tear on the transmission.
+Engaging the emergency brake before shifting into park prevents that rocking motion and helps preserve your transmission.3

 Why emergency brakes are important

 Using the emergency brake every time you park gives your car added stability.
-For example, if your car is hit while it's parked, the emergency brake decreases the chances of it rolling.
+For example, if your car is hit while it's parked, the emergency brake may decrease the chances of it rolling.2

 Engaging the emergency brake also keeps it in good working order.
-Emergency brakes that aren't used can rust, which makes them less likely to work properly in an emergency.
+Emergency brakes that aren't used can rust, which makes them less likely to work properly in an emergency.4

-Learning how to use your parking brake is important to maintain your safety while driving.
-For more safety tips, consider these driving tips from Nationwide and make sure your car is covered in case of an accident with the right auto insurance policy.
+Learning how to use your emergency brake is important to maintain your safety while driving.
+For more safety tips, consider these driving tips from Nationwide and make sure your car is covered in case of an accident with the right car insurance policy.

 Insurance terms, definitions and explanations are intended for informational purposes only and do not in any way replace or modify the definitions and information contained in individual insurance contracts, policies or declaration pages, which are controlling.
 Such terms and availability may vary by state and exclusions may apply.
 Discounts may not be applied to all policy coverages.